davidyap7/admin/patterns.md

 ### Administrative roles for Dedicated and Local accounts
 {: #adminroles}

-[Administrative roles](/docs/hybrid/index.html#oc_useradmin "Managing users and permissions" ) define the permissions that you can grant to users to manage a {{site.data.keyword.Bluemix_notm}} Dedicated or a {{site.data.keyword.Bluemix_notm}} Local account.
+[Administrative roles](/docs/hybrid/index.html#oc_useradmin "Managing users and permissions" ) define the permissions that you can grant to users to manage an {{site.data.keyword.Bluemix_dedicated_notm}} or an {{site.data.keyword.Bluemix_local_notm}} account.
 You can grant read or write permissions to allow a user to view system information, usage of the account resources, reports and logs, catalog services, users, and resource usage per organization.

 In a multi-organization architecture or in a single-organization architecture, define the users and the permissions that each user requires to manage the account: